Andre Blay: Role in growth of home video industry

-Blay then founded an audio/video production and duplication company in 1968 called Magnetic Video.
-He also started the Video Club of America, a direct-mail sales operation through which he offered the video cassettes produced and duplicated at Magnetic Video.
-He advertised the club through TV Guide, and nine thousand users initially joined the club.
+While at work growing his Magnetic Video empire, Blay also started the Video Club of America, a direct-mail sales operation through which he offered the video cassettes produced and duplicated at Magnetic Video.
+He used TV Guide to advertise the club, which also carried titles from Columbia Pictures and Walt Disney Productions after they each launched video divisions of their own, and the results initially allowed it to boast registration of over 9,000 users.

 That subsequently provided the model for and enabled the creation of the first video rental stores, many of which were soon started thereafter.

 He was later recognized by the Consumer Electronics Association as creating the idea that "sparked a retail revolution as hundreds of mom-and-pop video rental and sales stores popped up in every community in America."
 In 1987, home video rental income surpassed movie theater revenues for the first time.
 Today, movie studios routinely make more money on video rentals and sales than from the box office of theaters.

-CEO of 20th Century Fox Video
+CEO of 20th Century-Fox Video

-In the late 1970s, Blay paid a flat fee of $300,000 plus $500,000 yearly to 20th Century Fox to license movies from their catalogue, which he then duplicated and distributed, earning a royalty generated per video rented.
-This proved so successful that 20th Century Fox quickly bought Magnetic Video in 1979 to form the 20th Century Fox Video unit, for $7.2 million.
-Blay then served as the first CEO of 20th Century Fox Video.
+In the late 1970s, Blay paid a flat fee of $300,000 plus $500,000 yearly to 20th Century-Fox to license movies from their catalogue, which he then duplicated and distributed, earning a royalty generated per video rented.
+This proved so successful that 20th Century Fox quickly bought Magnetic Video in 1979 to form the 20th Century-Fox Video unit, for $7.2 million.
+Blay then served as the first CEO of 20th Century-Fox Video.